How to Solve Technical Difficulties with RF over Fiber Equipment

 |C||C-Band||500 MHz – 7.5 GHz (3.1 – 7.6 GHz)|

 The ViaLite datasheets contain important information regarding nominal input power, P1dB, IP3, maximum input without damage and other important information.
 When setting up your system, the datasheets should always be referenced in the first instance to ensure operational levels are suitable for the selected equipment.
-You can find all the product datasheets on the website here.
+You can find all the product datasheets on the respective product pages, under the Downloads tabs.

 A nominal input power of around 8 dB below the P1dB should be used.
 This can vary, but if it is too high then clipping will occur from compression.